2024-learn/DevOps/DevopsBootcamp/ansible/notes.md

   - the more v's the more the verbosity
 - `docker-login` module
   - similar to "docker login" command
-  - authenticates with a docker registry and adds teh credential to your local Docker config file
+  - authenticates with a docker registry and adds the credential to your local Docker config file
 - interactive input: prompts
   - playbook prompts the user for a certain input
   - prompting the user for variables lets you avoid recording sensitive data like passwords. `vars_prompt`